 There are two well researched reasons for gregarious fruiting (masting);

-- So that male pollen will be able to land on receptive female stigmas on an unrelated tree, instead of being wasted.
+- Successful Pollination: So that male pollen will be able to land on receptive female stigmas on an unrelated tree, instead of being wasted.
 Note that Artocarpus species are monoecious with separate male and female flowers on the same tree.
 However male flowers do not produce pollen whilst female flowers on the same tree are receptive.
 This means that Artocarpus are “obligate outcrossers” and cannot self pollinate.